beNative/LogViewer/Readme.md

 # LogViewer

-LogViewer is a general purpose logviewer that supports multiple source types to receive messages from.
+LogViewer is a general purpose message viewer for log messages that supports multiple source types to receive messages from.

 * Windows OutputDebugString API
 * Windows IPC (using WM_COPY messages)